Bo0sted/phasmophobia-stopwatch-timer/README.md

   - Toggle on/off, Reset, Undo reset
 - System clock overlay window
   - This is a tiny overlay window that displays your system clock.
 Just like your stopwatch window, this window will attempt to stay on top of all other windows on your desktop.
+  - Sync mode.
+Individual settings for the clock such as font can be synced to your stopwatch.
+Any changes made to the stopwatch while this feature is on will automatically copy the setting over onto the Clock.
 - Assignable hotkeys in settings
   - Note: Left and Right modifiers count as different keys.
 For example, Left Ctrl and Right Ctrl are two seperate hotkeys despite sharing the same name "Ctrl".
 Same with left side Meta/Windows key and right side.
   - The following modifier keys are supported: